 - “I am serious…and don’t call me, Shirley.” ↩

-- To say nothing about the noted porn actors of yesteryear, Randy West, Tom Byron, Amber Lynn, Sharon Mitchell, Ron Jeremy, Herschel Savage, Erica Boyer, Barbara Dare, Cara Lott and Jamie Gillis (even the legendary Seka auditioned) I know a number of you recognized during the party sequence.
-Admit it. ↩
+- To say nothing about the noted porn actors of yesteryear, Randy West, Tom Byron, Amber Lynn, Sharon Mitchell, Ron Jeremy, Herschel Savage, Erica Boyer, Barbara Dare, Cara Lott and Jamie Gillis (even the legendary Seka auditioned).
+Admit it, a number of you recognized a few during the party sequence, huh? ↩

 - The fact that the author himself assisted, with John Steppling, in translating his novel to the big screen no doubt elevated this above the usual G/G-produced Chuck Norris fare and notorious ninja narratives.
 Plus, he got a second bite of the apple to punch up the book’s finale in the screenplay. ↩